 Competition update due to Covid-19

-If you live locally enough to the uplands to visit within social distancing guidelines, we'd love you to see the images you take of these amazing places entered into our "Hill Life Through a Lens" photography competition.
+If you can visit the uplands within social distancing guidelines and in line with local lockdown rulings, we'd love you to see the images you take of these amazing places entered into our "Hill Life Through a Lens" photography competition.

-We’ve a number of great prizes on offer including a stay at our Pentwyn Farm Holiday Cottage (once Covid 19 restrictions are lifted) and bundles of amazing wildlife ID books, as well as a whole host of others goodies.
+We’ve a number of great prizes on offer including a stay at our Pentwyn Farm Holiday Cottage and wildlife ID books, as well as a whole host of others goodies.

-And for those unable to visit the uplands right now, as you do not live locally to them, you still have plenty of time to enter our competition once the lockdown measures permit it, as we have extended the deadline for entries for our Hill Life Through a Lens photography competition until May 31st 2021.
+Due to the Covid-19 restrictions which were in place at the start of the year we have extended the deadline for entries for our Hill Life Through a Lens photography competition until May 31st 2021.

-So, for those unable to currently visit – why not spend time researching and planning your future trip by discovering more about the uplands and its amazing wildlife by reading this feature.
+Before your visit – why not spend time researching and planning your photographic trip by discovering more about the uplands and its amazing wildlife by reading this feature.

 First choose from these three categories:

 Enter your photo into one of three themes: